vjacharya6/world-dev-inc/README.md

 - **Manipulating DataFrames in Pandas**: Performing operations and transformations on data using Pandas.
 - **Preprocessing Data for Machine Learning Algorithms**: Preparing data for use in machine learning models.
 - **Comparing Training, Validation, and Test Accuracy**: Evaluating the performance of basic regression algorithms in Sklearn.
-- **Obtaining Insights**: Find out what Machine Learning can tell us about the best predictors of maternal and child mortality.
+- **Identifying key predictors**: Find the best predictors of maternal and child mortality.
 -
 ## Data Source